Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 the Masters of Occupational Therapy program with the Health and Rehabilitation

-Science PhD program through entry into the MOT/PhD track.
+Science PhD program through entry into the OTD/PhD track.
 The primary goal of this dual degree program

 is to prepare students for academic positions in Occupational Therapy and